-2004 Annual Drinking Water Quality Report Town of Hilliard
+2005 Annual Drinking Water Quality Report Town of Hilliard

 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water source is groundwater from two wells; the wells draw water from the pristine Floridan Aquifer, a common drinking water source in North Florida.
+Our water source is: groundwater drawn from two wells; the wells draw water from the pristine Floridan Aquifer, a common drinking water source in North Florida.
+The water is then aerated and disinfected.